 Larry McQuillan, a retiring coordinator and instructor at the Youngstown Ohio Sheet Metal Training Center on McClurg Road, said people don’t often understand all the things people working with sheet metal can do.

 “It’s like we’re the best kept secret, but we don’t want to be,” said McQuillan, standing in front of a large Optimus Prime, transformer sculpture built from sheet metal.

 Sheet metal work jobs can include air, rail, transportation, HVAC and construction.
 McQuillan said he wants students to try things out and see if it is a good fit for them.

 Jesse Clay, a finisher apprenticeship teacher with Cement Masons Local Union 526, Area 179, demonstrated and instructed students as they smoothed and made joint lines in wet concrete with several tools he had on hand.
-He explained how a stamp can be used to make concrete look like wood.
+He explained to them how a stamp can be used to even make concrete look like wood.

 “Feel free; get dirty,” Clay said, encouraging some students who were watching others work.

 Clay said he also encourages his own children to understand there is a good-paying job in the trades.